Glossary - Disability Support Program

 In-home relief or short-term placement support provided to caregivers for a limited period of time.

-The Services for Persons with Disabilities Program is a voluntary program that provides residential, community-based and vocational / day program support to individuals with intellectual disabilities, long term mental illness or physical disabilities or a combination of disabilities.
+The Disability Support Program Program is a voluntary program that provides residential, community-based and vocational / day program support to individuals with intellectual disabilities, long term mental illness or physical disabilities or a combination of disabilities.
 Residential services include a continuum of options ranging from support to families caring for a family member with a disability in their own home, to full 24 hour residential support.
 The goal is to create a range of programs that can support people at various stages of their development and independence

 Small Option Homes provide a residential support option for up to three individuals with disabilities.
 Qualified staff provide support in approved homes through a combination of live-in and shift models.